1. Using the Professional Statement to assess the competence of pupils

 Summary of requirements and changes

-- From 1 September 2019, any AETO delivering pupillage or work-based learning will have to adhere to the Curriculum and Assessment Strategy, and ensure pupils cover the relevant competences as outlined in the mapping document.
+Since 1 September 2019, it has been a requirement that any AETO delivering pupillage or work-based learning must adhere to the Curriculum and Assessment Strategy, and ensure pupils cover the relevant competences as outlined in the mapping document.

-- Any new vocational courses delivered by AETOs from 2020 will need to adhere to the Curriculum and Assessment Strategy.
+Since 1 September 2020, it has been a requirement that any new vocational courses delivered by AETOs from 2020 must adhere to the Curriculum and Assessment Strategy.

-- From 1 September 2021, there will be some further changes to pupillage, including the introduction of a compulsory course in Negotiation Skills and a centralised assessment in Professional Ethics.
-More information about the compulsory courses and the Professional Ethics will be confirmed in due course and the details will be added to the Curriculum and Assessment Strategy.
+- There will be some further changes to pupillage, including the introduction of a compulsory course and assessment in Negotiation Skills and a centralised assessment in Professional Ethics.
+More information about these requirements will be confirmed in due course and the details will be added to the Curriculum and Assessment Strategy.

 When it must be completed